 - We have provided staff with “BPA” free water bottles to eliminate the use of paper cups.

 - Paper/recycled coasters and beer mats are used throughout the hotel as well as paper straws.

-- The LUAS stop is minutes from the hotel entrance to take staff and takes guests directly to key visitor attractions in Dublin.
+- The LUAS stop is minutes from the hotel entrance to take staff and guests directly to key visitor attractions in Dublin.
 This also links with other transport hubs.

 - Cyclist facilities are provided outside the building and cycle parking is located close to the hotel.